It is very easy to install and use the plugin. The README with installation instructions is here together with the plugin.

 More details about the GeoJSON format are found in Describing the profile of a vessel in a digital format.

 The Measure vessel capacity plugin will save your vessel profile in a

 file (e.g. named

-Kotyle has a separate tool to calculate vessel volume from that file, called Μετρω, the Kotyle measurement tool.
-In the future the plugin will be capable of showing the vessel volume directly in the GIMP window.
+Kotyle has also a separate tool to calculate vessel volume from that file, called Μετρω, the Kotyle measurement tool.
+This tool is useful if you need to process many files at once.